Designing for Gold: creating products with the world’s greatest athletes

 In reflecting on this rich heritage, we’ve syphoned out some of the best practices to successfully design for the world’s elite athletes.
 Here’s what we’ve learned:

-Get inside the minds (and routines) of your athletes.
+Get inside the minds (and routines) of your athletes

 With such strict regimes, time is precious and every second is important.
 The rigor and efficiency displayed by these world-class beings is something they expect from the accessories they employ, as well.
 Your average user might accommodate for the shortcomings of products they buy, whereas professional athletes simply don’t have time for that.
 They need something that’s going to push them to the next level.

-When Smart worked alongside Olympic gold medal gymnast Simone Biles to create her upcoming line of products for Caboodles, we dove deep to learn her habits, workarounds, and tricks she used keep herself on track each day.
+When Smart worked alongside Olympic gold medal gymnast Simone Biles to create her upcoming line of products for Caboodles, we dove deep to learn her habits, workarounds, and tricks she used to keep herself on track each day.
 Drawing inspiration from the meticulous organization system she employs with her purse, makeup bag, and suitcases to ensure she’s never late to the gym floor, we were able to design in a way that not only caters to the extremes an Olympian holds herself to.
 The final line of products translates these insights into a better, more organized experience for all the girls Simone inspires, giving them the same competitive edge.

 By studying and getting inside an elite athlete’s schedule, from organization and packing for travel, to training timetables and habits, to how they ready themselves before games and competitions, you’ll learn how to layer in solutions that seamlessly integrate into their lifestyles to contribute meaningfully to that athlete’s success, instead of disrupting their hard-earned, established routines.

-Pilot early with athletes and their entourage.
+Pilot early with athletes and their entourage

 If there’s one thing that professional athletes are, other than talented, it’s busy.
 When testing new experiences, their rigorous training programs aren’t exactly conducive to providing the typical in-depth feedback designers need.
 Because of this, experimenting and gathering insights can be a challenging task.
 However, it’s one that can be solved through early piloting, not only with the athletes themselves, but with their entire support system.